jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 	etc

 ### Reading the data
 Read the tidy data set in R with the following command.
 First ensure the working directory contains the tidyDataSet.txt file.
+(On Windows, you may need to adjust the path slightly.)

 ```R
 read.table('./tidyDataSet.txt', header = TRUE)